 New Brunswick neighbors the town of Piscataway and is home to Rutgers University.
-Being that it’s a large college town (Rutgers-New Brunswick campuses boast a total population of over 40,000 students), New Brunswick has strived to provide a very student friendly environment that caters to the needs of students and student life.
-Some of these features include: easy access to public transportation (buses and trains including a short train ride into New York City from NB train Station), many campus libraries accessible to all students, Barnes & Noble, a wide array of restaurants specializing in a variety of cuisines, recreation including Rutgers Gardens, Rutgers Cinema (movie theatre on Livingston Campus), and fitness centers.
+Being that it’s a large college town (Rutgers-New Brunswick campuses boast a total population of over 40,000 students), New Brunswick has strived to provide a very student-friendly environment that caters to the needs of students and student life.
+Some of these features include easy access to public transportation (buses and trains including a short train ride into New York City from NB train Station), many campus libraries accessible to all students, Barnes & Noble, a wide array of restaurants specializing in a variety of cuisines, recreation including Rutgers Gardens, Rutgers Cinema (movie theatre on Livingston Campus), and fitness centers.

 Franklin Township (Somerset, NJ):

-Franklin Township is conveniently located just outside of New Brunswick and so while offering a calm and quiet environment itself, also shares many of the same student-friendly features in the lively and energetic “city-like” environment of New Brunswick discussed above.
+Franklin Township is conveniently located just outside of New Brunswick and so while offering a calm and quiet environment itself, it also shares many of the same student-friendly features in the lively and energetic “city-like” environment of New Brunswick discussed above.
 Franklin Township is home to many outdoor attractions including Colonial Park, William L. Hutcheson Memorial Forest, and Ten Mile Run Greenway. *Fun fact: In 2008, Franklin Township ranked #5 on Money magazine's list of America's Top 100 Best Places to Live.

-Highland Park borders Edison, New Brunswick and Piscataway.
+Highland Park borders Edison, New Brunswick, and Piscataway.
 The town is easy to reach with quick access from the NJ Turnpike, Route 1 and Route 18.
 It is conveniently located near both the Iselin-Metro Park and New Brunswick train stations.
-Shopping and entertainment destinations include: Menlo Park Mall, AMC theaters and Downtown Highland Park restaurants and shops.
+Shopping and entertainment destinations include Menlo Park Mall, AMC theaters, and Downtown Highland Park restaurants and shops.
 Residents have access to the Highland Park Public Library as well as the four Rutgers University campuses.
 Highland Park is best described as a small, quiet town where parking is always free.
-Some in-town apartment communities include: Highland Montgomery Apartments, Cedar Arms, Treetop Apartments and Donaldson Park Apartments.
+Some in-town apartment communities include Highland Montgomery Apartments, Cedar Arms, Treetop Apartments, and Donaldson Park Apartments.
 Further, Highland Park offers very convenient access to Rutgers University and the many shops and eateries of Raritan and Stelton Avenues.